pittktp/ktp-react/README.md

 To check if you have Yarn installed go to your command-line terminal and type "yarn versions".
 You should have version 1.22.4.
 If you don't have it installed, go to https://classic.yarnpkg.com/en/docs/install

+If Yarn is for some reason not working for you, the site also supports the use of NPM (Node Package Manager), which you can install here: https://nodejs.org/en/ The either the LTS (v12.x) or Current (v14.x) version will work, so the version you select is up to your preference.

 #### React (Frontend)
 To install the frontend dependencies, navigate to the root of the cloned repository and type in a terminal:
 ```